farlee2121/anki_memorizer_me_addon/ducks/2025-03-05-card-types.md

 - I'm realizing that there isn't easy initial context for what verse I'm working with.
 I have to guess it from the partial I have.
 My focus is memorizing the text, not the verse numbers.
 And if I want to memorize the verse numbers then i should probably add a card that has the verse number as the answer to the full text

 PROBLEM: I'm realizing that now I'm sorting on title, but also considering the field optional.
 So I don't know how anki will handle sorting...

+## PROBLEM: No Addons on Mobile

+Anki's mobile apps don't support addons, which means that cards which are supposed to show filtered are showing the full text.

+The workaround for this is probably to follow the [japanese addon](https://addon-docs.ankiweb.net/hooks-and-filters.html#legacy-hook-handling).
+Add fields for the transformed versions and generate them when the OriginalText field loses focus